 - It was our last full day and of course, shopping was on the cards.
-Seruya is well known for its perfume and there are about 4 branches on Main Street.
+Seruya is known for its perfume.
+They have 4 branches on Main Street.
 Prices are the same everywhere (around 10-15% off the marked price).
 If you like your designer wear Laboutik is great.

 - Gibraltar has many Vegan eateries and though I am not Vegan, I love anything pretty.
 We stopped at The Kasbar, just off the Main Street for a drink and snack.
 I had their beetroot latte and Kev had a chocolate shake.
 Both pretty and delicious.

 - After shopping, we headed back to the hotel for a final happy hour drink before going to Curry & Sushi for dinner.
 Located in Irish Town, this was No 1 on Trip Advisor and it did not fail.
 The owners are Goan and serve us some great dishes.
-I went for their sushi was perfectly put together and Kev had biryani with his lamb curry which he enjoyed.
+Their sushi was delicious and the biryani & lamb curry were enjoyable too.